Contrastive Learning for Lane Detection via cross-similarity: Introduction

-We assess CLLD on U-Net~\cite{ronneberger2015u}, a popular encoder-decoder which widely utilized in lane detection algorithms~\cite{lee2022end,zou2019robust,tran2019robust,moujtahid2022spatial}.
-In addition to U-Net, we evaluate the proposed method on \textit{Recurrent Feature-Shift Aggregator for Lane Detection} (RESA)~\cite{zheng2021resa} and \textit{Cross Layer Refinement Network for Lane Detection} (CLRNet)\cite{zheng2022clrnet} as state-of-the-art segmentation-based and anchor-based lane detection methods, respectively.
-CLLD yields an average $1\%$ improvement in all accuracy metrics over state-of-the-art contrastive learning methods on two of the most well-known lane detection datasets, CuLane~\cite{pan2018SCNN} and TuSimple~\cite{tuSimple_dataset}.
-The CLLD is designed to train lane detection approaches, producing results that are resilient to natural variations.
-To demonstrate its efficacy, we have tested CLLD on the shadow subset of CuLane, known to be a challenging set due to its varying light conditions.
-Our findings show an impressive over 4\% improvement in detecting lanes within the more difficult shadow subset of CuLane.
-In the visualized results shown in Figure~\ref{fig:fig1}, CLLD outperforms state-of-the-art local feature CL and supervised learning.
+We assess CLLD on U-Net~\cite{Ronneberger2015UNet}, a popular encoder-decoder that is widely utilized for lane detection tasks.
+In addition to U-Net, we evaluate the proposed method on RESA \cite{Zheng2021RESA} and CLRNet \cite{Zheng_2022_CVPR} as SOTA segmentation-based and anchor-based lane detection methods, respectively.
+CLLD yields an average $1\%$ improvement in all evaluation metrics over state-of-the-art CL methods on two of the most well-known lane detection datasets, CuLane~\cite{Pan2018SpatialCNN} and TuSimple~\cite{Shirke2019LaneDatasets}.
+To demonstrate its efficacy, we have tested CLLD on the shadow subset of CuLane, which is known to be a challenging set due to its varying light conditions.
+Our findings show an impressive over 4\% improvement in detecting lanes in shadow situations.
+From the qualitative results shown in Figure~\ref{fig:fig1}, we can see that CLLD outperforms SOTA local CL and supervised learning.
 Specifically, CLLD is more effective at dealing with occluded parts of a lane.
-Based on the results provided, it is justified that CLLD is more efficient than the current state-of-the-art CL for detecting lanes.